SLfRank: Shinnar-Le-Roux Pulse Design with Reduced Energy and Accurate Phase Profiles using Rank Factorization: Discussion

 Compared to the original SLR algorithm, SLfRank takes much longer to compute.
 On a workstation with two 16-core Intel Xeon Silver 4216 processors, the original SLR algorithm takes less than a second to run, whereas the SLfRank algorithm takes around two minutes.
 Because most pulse designs are not done online on scanners, we believe the running time of SLfRank is reasonable.
-But there are also several directions to improve its computation time, including leveraging the fast Fourier transform in the iterative algorithm and using GPUs.
+But there are also several directions to improve its computation time, including leveraging the fast Fourier transform in the iterative algorithm and using GPUs. \rnum{4.3}To accelerate the convergence of the iterative algorithm, we can potentially use SLR pulses to initialize the convex program.
+We can also explore a multi-level design where we use SLfRank CK polynomials discretized on a coarser resolution for initialization.
+For example, we can first solve the problem for $n=16$ and up-interpolate the result to $n=64$ as initialization.

 Finally, one limitation of both the SLR and SLfRank algorithms is that they assume the initial magnetization starts from equilibrium except for the special case of spin-echo refocusing with crusher gradients.
+In particular, the SLR transform assumes the initial CK parameters to be $\alpha_0 = 1$ and $\beta_0 = 0$.
+With arbitrary $\alpha_0$ and $\beta_0$, let us define the resulting CK parameters after the $n$th hard pulse to be $\tilde{\alpha}_n$ and $\tilde{\beta}_n$, then they are related to the original CK parameters with equilibrium as starting point as:

-To generalize to arbitrary starting point, the SLR transform needs to be modified.
-And the design process should also be changed accordingly to form a complete SLR algorithm.
+To generalize to arbitrary starting point, the transform or the design process should be changed accordingly to form a complete SLR algorithm.